ampcpmgp/openai-example/README.md

 # OpenAPI example

-OpenAPI sample code for Node.js and Rust
+OpenAPI sample code for Node.js and Tauri

 ## How to use